 As gaming technology advanced, shaders came into play, fundamentally changing how games looked.
 Shaders are programs that dictate how the surface of an object appears under various lighting conditions.
 They’ve allowed for nuanced reflections, shadows, and other advanced visual effects, making game worlds more immersive and realistic.
 The introduction of shaders marked a transition from the flat, cartoon-like graphics of earlier games to more lifelike visuals.

-DirectX and OpenGL serve as the bridge between game software and hardware, allowing developers to utilize the full potential of graphic cards.
-DirectX, developed by Microsoft, and OpenGL, an open standard, provided a set of APIs (Application Programming Interfaces) that standardized how games communicate with computer hardware.
-This allowed for richer, more detailed and smoother graphics to be created across different platforms – this is what gave birth to online casinos.
-One of the first casinos on the Internet was fivegringos.net, which still operates today.
+DirectX and OpenGL serve as a bridge between gaming software and hardware, allowing developers to utilize the full potential of graphics cards.
+DirectX, developed by Microsoft, and OpenGL, an open standard, provided a set of APIs (application programming interfaces) that standardized how games interacted with computer hardware.
+This allowed for richer, more detailed, and smoother graphics across platforms.

 The line between cinema and games began to blur with the rise of interactive cinema.
 Games like “Heavy Rain” and “Detroit: Become Human” adopted filmic techniques and presented players with a movie-like experience, where choices influenced the narrative’s direction.
 The emphasis here wasn’t just on gameplay but on delivering a gripping, cinematic story with high-quality visuals.